PaulWheatcroft/theCocktailShaker/README.md

 - Swiping through cocktails on mobile devices
 - Ability show non-alcoholic ingredients and cocktails
 - Ability to tick all the ingredients you have in the instruction and then create a shopping list for the ingredients you don't
+- The format of the email is poor and needs to be structured properly
 - Hook up ingredients to a shopping API
 - User account environment that allowed for sharing ratings on the cocktails
 - User account environment that allowed for adding new cocktails to the database
-- Create my own alert box for incorrect email addresses
 - Convert measures in to metric